header pic header text

 Background:

-The title The Bowl of Saki was chosen around 1921 by students of Hazrat Inayat Khan who published a book containing some of the inspiring phrases that they had been given by their teacher.
+The title The Bowl of Saki was chosen around 1921 by students of Hazrat Inayat Khan who published a book containing some of the inspiring phrases which they had been given by their teacher.
 The first edition of The Bowl of Saki was published in England in late 1921 or early 1922.

 The Bowl of Saki is a compendium of 366 brief quotations, one for each day of the year, selected from the teachings of Hazrat Inayat Khan.
 Many of the quotes came directly from his lectures, while others came from his personal notebooks.
 In the December 1921 edition of the quarterly publication "Sufism", the new book was announced as: